Teen Parent Units

 - include the TPU in your 10 Year Property Plan (10YPP)

 - budget for its maintenance and capital upkeep.

 In a privately owned building

-If you have a TPU located in a privately owned building the building will be leased by the Ministry.
-In this situation your board does not have any property responsibilities.
+If you have a TPU located in a privately owned building, the building will be leased by the Ministry.
+In this situation your board doesn't have any property responsibilities.

 The Ministry will manage the lease including rent payments.
-You will need to manage furniture and equipment, and pay for tenant damage and internal decoration.
-A leased building does not affect your property entitlement.
+You'll need to manage furniture and equipment, and pay for tenant damage and internal decoration.
+A leased building doesn't affect your property entitlement.

 An ECE service is needed close to the TPU so that the TPU students’ children are cared for while their parents are at school.

-Your first option must be to use existing ECE services if there is an ECE close enough and with space to spare.
+Your first option must be to use existing ECE services if there's an ECE close enough and with space to spare.
 If not, we may provide funding to build a new ECE service at your school or improve the existing ECE service’s capability.

 - ground lease, where the ECE provides and owns the buildings but leases the land, or